Just like the Disney parks, there’s a lot to learn about Disney cruising. Sail your first time like a pro with these Disney cruise tips.

 Have you heard of PooPouri?
 It’s an amazing toilet spray one uses before going, and the tiny bathroom smells of beautiful lemon cake.
 It’s a great thing to have when a family shares such tight quarters.

 Disney Cruise Line Guests (who are 21 years and older) may bring a maximum of 2 bottles of unopened wine or champagne (no larger than 750 ml) or 6 beers (no larger than 12 ounces) on board at the beginning of the voyage and at each port of call.
 These beverages must be packed in a carry-on bag and cannot be in checked luggage.

-I purchased a few single serving bottles of Prosecco to enjoy on our verandah so that my bag didn’t feel to weighed down.
-The dining rooms will be charged a corking fee of $25.00 per bottle if you choose to bring your own bottle to dinner.
+I purchased a few single serving bottles of Prosecco to enjoy on our verandah so that my bag didn’t feel too weighed down.
+The dining rooms charge a corking fee of $25.00 per bottle if you choose to bring your own to dinner.

 Download the DCL App

 DCL has an app that you must download in advance.
 Before you sail, it’s a simple countdown to your cruise.
-But once onboard, it has a number of features including free messaging to other cruisers and all of the information found in the Personal Navigators like the restaurant opening times, character greets, shows, and activities.
+But once onboard, it has a number of features including free messaging to other cruisers.
+The information in the Personal Navigators like the opening times, character greets, shows are there, too.

 When arriving at Port Canaveral, guests who have carried their baggage to the port check it in.
 Then all guests go through a TSA style security line.